SadhuG/Librabry--The-Odin-Project-/README.md

 # My Library Project

 This project is a simple library application that allows users to add, display, and manage books.
 Users can input book details, view them in a card format, and update or remove books from the library.
+It's a basic CRUD app as to say.

 ## Features